department-of-veterans-affairs/va.gov-team/products/disability/disability-compensation-claim/bdd/BDD Research/Initial-usability-March2020/BDD-research-findings.md

 ## Key Findings
 1. Four users have heard about the BDD program, and two had filed before through a VSO.
 One had a good experience working with a VSO, one had a bad experience.
 All users see clear value in being able to file a BDD claim online.
 2. Six of ten users did not find the relevant BDD info on VA.gov.
 Locating this info on VA.gov seemed arbitrary, and users felt that it was buried and too hard to find.
-All users eventually found the call-to-action button on the Content page, although several users felt it should be more prominent on the page.
+3. Many users seemed hesitant where to go on the Content page ("How to file a VA disability claim") in order to start a claim.
+All users found the call-to-action button A few users think they might have navigated away from this page.
-3. Users had no problem going through the gating questions on the Content page, however on the BDD introduction page, they are confused by seeing a blue and a green Sign in button: “Do they do the same thing?”
+Users had no problem going through the gating questions on the Content page, however on the BDD introduction page, they are confused by seeing a blue and a green Sign in button: “Do they do the same thing?”
 A couple of users think there is a need for selecting and uploading many documents at once (with one-click) on the Upload evidence page.
 4. Several users find the page “Details about your condition” unnecessary in the flow.
 Several users prefer to add all the New conditions they want to claim at once, and then be asked details for each of these.